Tim Riley

 6. chair

 The Sacramento Dorms reception area will be staffed 24/7/365.
-Upon registering, all of the tenant's possessions that won't fit in a duffle bag will be thrown into a dumpster.
+Upon registering, all of the tenant's possessions that won't fit in a duffel bag will be thrown into a dumpster.
 Any shopping cart will be collected and returned to its rightful store.
 After registering, the tenant will be directed to the quartermaster.

 Sacramento Dorms will have a 24/7/365 quartermaster facility.
 The staff will issue for free the essentials that Target now locks up, including: